 Father Frederic Baraga was not the first missionary to work in Michigan, nor was he the most popular among his day’s Catholic leaders.
 Nevertheless, the Native Americans, Fur Traders, and Early settlers in the Northwest Territory of Michigan felt his efforts during the frontier period.
 He stood up for the Indian nations asking only fairness and understanding.
-He taught the Indian the Catholic doctrine and faith in their language and lived a life of service and poverty.
+He taught the Indians the Catholic doctrine and faith in their language and lived a life of service and poverty.
 When Baraga’s life and work are reflected upon, it appears quite clear that he had a very profound effect upon the Indians and this state.

 Table of contents

 - Listen to this Post

 - The Legend of the Snowshoe Priest

 - Book of Prayer in Native Odawa Language

 - A Clash of Missions in the U.P.

 - A Priest On the Edge of the Frontier